27 Yi2 頤

 The 6th line

-Text: (The subject acts as) the source of Yi (nourishment), (which is) stern and cruel (but) auspicious; it is instrumental in crossing a great river.
+The subject acts as the source of Yi (nourishment), which is of sternness and cruelty but auspiciousness; this is instrumental in crossing a great river.

 Line 6 represents the upper trigram Gen and acts like the mouth's palate; it stops food, and then presses it down for chewing below; therefore it is the source of nourishment and distributes food to those below.